-In general terms, candidates and parties are not discriminated against in the registration process.
+Score 9 In general terms, candidates and parties are not discriminated against in the registration process.
 Electoral procedures are very reliable and there is no ideological bias.
+Since 2013, significant reforms have rendered electoral provisions more transparent and inclusive, and made electoral institutions stronger and more autonomous.